Duran Duran: 1983–1985: The "Fab Five", Side projects and Live Aid

 The new album, Seven and the Ragged Tiger (1983), included the late 1983 hit "Union of the Snake" (with the soprano saxophone solo by Andy Hamilton).
 With "Hungry Like the Wolf", "Rio", "Save a Prayer" and "Is There Something I Should Know?", Duran Duran now had five US Top Twenty hits from three different albums in a single year.
 The band made music headlines by deciding to release the "Union of the Snake" video to MTV a full week before the single was released to radio.
-They followed up with "New Moon on Monday", which reached Number 9 in the UK.
+They followed up with "New Moon on Monday", which reached number nine in the UK.
 Their next single "The Reflex", taken from Seven and the Ragged Tiger and given a significant remix overhaul by Nile Rodgers of Chic fame, became their first number one hit in the United States.
 "The Reflex" was also their second and final UK number one and was successful in numerous other countries around the world.

 The band embarked on a global tour that continued throughout the first four months of 1984 including their first major stadium dates in America.
 A film crew led by director Russell Mulcahy followed the band closely, leading to the documentary film Sing Blue Silver and the accompanying concert film Arena.
-The live album Arena was also recorded during the tour and was released with the new single "The Wild Boys", which went to number 2 on both sides of the Atlantic.
+The live album Arena was also recorded during the tour and was released with the new single "The Wild Boys", which went to number two on both sides of the Atlantic.
 In February 1984, the band appeared on the cover of Rolling Stone magazine and won two Grammy Awards in the brand-new Long Form and Short Form music video categories.
 Meanwhile, "Save a Prayer" gained momentum in North America, and a special US remix of the song became a single in January 1985.
-It peaked at No. 16 on the Billboard Hot 100 in March.
+It peaked at number 16 on the Billboard Hot 100 in March.
 A live version of the song was used for the single's B-side, taken from the concert video footage for Arena / As the Lights Go Down.

 During this period, all of the band members became heartthrobs for many of their young teenage fans.
-After the tour, Roger Taylor was married in Naples, Italy, and Nick Rhodes wed in London, wearing a pink velvet tuxedo and top hat.
+After the tour, Roger Taylor was married in Naples, Italy, and Rhodes wed in London, wearing a pink velvet tuxedo and top hat.
 At the end of 1984, the group featured on the Band Aid benefit single "Do They Know It's Christmas?" along with other popular British and Irish musical acts.
 Le Bon sang fourth on the song, after Paul Young, Boy George and George Michael sing their lines.